tezos/tezos-mirror/dataviz/README.md

-Project's Title: **Observer**
+Project's Title:
+     **Observer**

-Project Description:
+Project Description: \
-    Observer is a suite of scripts for viewing information about the Tezos consensus algorithm Table of Contents:
+    - Observer is a suite of scripts for viewing information about the Tezos consensus algorithm

+Table of Contents:

-How to Install and Run the Project:
+How to Install and Run the Project: \
-    Prérequisite:
-        - Chrome OS
+    - Prerequisite: Chrome OS \
     - Install the CORS Changer Chrome Plugin, to avoid CORS Policy issues.

-How to Use the Project:
+How to Use the Project: \
     - Open the script in Chrome Browser